Indian National Congress: Foreign policies

+The Congress party played a foundational role in shaping India's non-aligned foreign policy during the Cold War, particularly under the leadership of Prime Minister Jawaharlal Nehru.
+Nehru was one of the principal architects of the Non-Aligned Movement (NAM), which sought to maintain strategic autonomy by avoiding alignment with either the Western or Soviet bloc.
 Throughout much of the Cold War period, Congress supported a foreign policy of non-alignment that called for India to form ties with both the Western and Eastern Blocs, but to avoid formal alliances with either.
+However, in 1971, amid growing U.S. support for Pakistan—including military aid and diplomatic backing—the Congress-led Indian government signed Indo-Soviet Treaty of Friendship and Cooperation, marking a strategic shift toward the Soviet Union.

-US support for Pakistan led the party to endorse a friendship treaty with the Soviet Union in 1971.
-Congress has continued the foreign policy started by P. V. Narasimha Rao.
-This includes the peace process with Pakistan, and the exchange of high-level visits by leaders from both countries.
+Continuing the foreign policy initiated by P. V. Narasimha Rao, the Congress government pursued the peace process with Pakistan, including high-level bilateral visits.
 The UPA government has tried to end the border dispute with the People's Republic of China through negotiations.
 Relations with Afghanistan have also been a concern for Congress.
 During Afghan President Hamid Karzai's visit to New Delhi in August 2008, Manmohan Singh increased the aid package to Afghanistan for the development of schools, health clinics, infrastructure, and defence.
 India is now one of the single largest aid donors to Afghanistan.
 To nourish political, security, cultural and economical connections with central Asian countries, it launched Connect Central Asia policy in 2012.
 This policy is aimed at strengthening and expanding India's relations with Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan.
 Look East policy was initiated in 1992 by Narasimha Rao to cultivate extensive economic and strategic relations with the nations of Southeast Asia to bolster its standing as a regional power and a counterweight to the strategic influence of the People's Republic of China.
 Subsequently, in 1992 Rao decided to bring into open India's relations with Israel, which had been kept covertly active for a few years during his tenure as a Foreign Minister, and permitted Israel to open an embassy in New Delhi.
 Rao decided to maintain a distance from the Dalai Lama to avoid aggravating Beijing's suspicions and concerns, and made successful overtures to Tehran.